Azure/Azure-Media-Services-Explorer/AllReleaseNotes.md

+Version 3.46.1.0 (December 2, 2016) brings the following features and improvements :

+* Bug fixes

 Version 3.46.0.0 (November 21, 2016) brings the following features and improvements :

 * Support for new **“Blob storage accounts”** including **hot and cool** tiers